Least-Squares Linear Dilation-Erosion Regressor Trained using a Convex-Concave Procedure: Computational Experiments

-Table \ref{tab:score} contains the mean and the standard deviation of the MAPE obtained from the regressors using $5$-fold cross-validation.
-The boxplots shown in Figure \ref{fig:box_scores_times} summarizes the normalized scores depicted on this table as well as the execution time (in seconds) taken for training the regressors.
+where $f:\mathds{R}^n \to \mathds{R}$ denotes the regressor and $\bar{y} = \frac{1}{m}\sum_{i=1}^m y_i$ is the average of the output values.
+Note that the FVU is the ratio between the MSEs produced by the regressor and a dummy model, which consistently predicts the average output values.
+The less the MSE and the FVU scores, the better is the regressor $f$. \autoref{tab:score} contains the average and the standard deviation of the FVU score obtained from the regressors using $5$-fold cross-validation on the considered datasets.
+The best outcome for each dataset has been typed using boldface numbers.
+The boxplots shown in \autoref{fig:box_scores_times} summarize the MSE and FVU scores and the execution time (in seconds) taken for training the regressors in the sixteen datasets.

-As to the training execution time, the SGD is the fasted procedure.
-Despite its longer training time, the DCCP is not quite different from the SGD approach.
-The DCA proved to be slower than the other two approaches.
-Figure \ref{fig:box_scores_times} also provides a visual interpretation of the outcome of our computational experiment.
-Precisely, the boxplot on Figure \ref{fig:box_scores_times} has been obtained by normalizing the average MAPE scores produced by the three approaches for each dataset.
-From the boxplot depicted in Figure \ref{fig:box_scores_times}, the $\ell$-DER trained with the DCCP procedure achieved the best performance.
-The other two approaches proved to be competitive with each other.
-The non-parametric Wilcoxon hypothesis testing confirmed that the DCCP approach outperformed the other two approaches for training the $\ell$-DER, method with a confidence level of 95\%.
+From the boxplot shown in \autoref{fig:box_scores_times}, the $\ell$-DER trained with the CCP procedure achieved the best performance (concerning both MSE and FVU) together with the maxout network and the continuous piecewise linear regressor trained using the DCA algorithm.
+The HLM-ELM and MLP networks presented the worst performance according to both MSE and FVU scores.

+The Hasse diagrams depicted in \autoref{fig:hasse_diagram} illustrate the outcome of Wilcoxon's nonparametric statistical test with a confidence level of $95\%$ for the MSE and FVU scores \cite{weise15}.
+In the Hasse diagram depicted in \autoref{fig:hasse_diagram}, an edge means that the model on top statistically outperformed the one below.
+Thus, the topmost models are the best-performing models.
+Moreover, transitivity is valid in the Hasse diagram.
+Note from \autoref{fig:hasse_diagram} that the $\ell$-DER achieved the best performance in terms of FVU score.
+The maxout network and the model trained using DCA are competitive but superior to the remaining models for the FVU.
+In terms of the MSE score, the $\ell$-DER, maxout network, and the model trained using DCA are all competitive and superior to the other models in these regression tasks.

+Finally, note that training the $\ell$-DER model using the CCP method is, on average, faster than the DCA model.
+Indeed, the $\ell$-DER model's processing time is approximately 21\% of the time the DCA model spends on training.
+The slowness of DCA probably follows because it requires solving more complex optimization problems than the ones obtained using CCP.